Microflow/AbraxasAEther/README.md

 - #### 2.
 Set up scalable localized farms.
 - #### 3.
 Set up scalable microfinance software.
 - #### 4.
 Design and build houses, villages and town of the future.
 - #### 5.
 Set up the N-Prize, where we offer small to medium cash prizes for people who can solve local problems.
-How to make healthy, non-wheat bread. how to provide jobs for local people.
-How to help the local homeless find work.
 The N-Prize actualizes the Henry Ford principle:

-* "I don't know the answer to your question, but I can hire someone who does." *
+###### * "I don't know the answer to your question, but I can hire someone who does." *

 If our leadership/energy is interesting to you, you can collect some DOOZLECoin TEAL NFTs.